Wildlife in the Transoceanic

 A floating forest

-If you ask a sailor or a Caribbean beach-goer about Sargassum seaweed, they’ll likely tell you how much of a nuisance it can be by entangling and slowing ships.
-However, a marine biologist might instead tell you how these golden seaweed mats float around in tropical parts of the North Atlantic Ocean and provide food and shelter for hatchling sea turtles and over 100 species of fish.
+If you ask a sailor or a Caribbean beachgoer about sargassum seaweed, they’ll likely tell you how much of a nuisance these floating forests can be for ships and swimmers alike.
+However, a marine biologist might instead tell you how these golden seaweed mats float around in tropical parts of the Atlantic and provide food and shelter for hatchling sea turtles and over 100 species of fish.

 Soaring above the sea